JupiterOne-Archives/docs/knowledgeBase/compliance_and-reporting/endpoint-compliance-agent.md

 JupiterOne is not an endpoint security solution.
 Rather, it is a graph platform designed for security operations and compliance.
 So, why are we even talking about an endpoint agent?

 The JupiterOne internal security operations team is a highly distributed and self-managed.
-We needed a lightweight approach to ensure that users have correctly configured their own endpoint devices (i.e. laptops) and prompt them to remediate if a non-compliant configuration is detected.
+We needed a lightweight approach to ensure that users have correctly configured their own endpoint devices (such as  laptops) and prompt them to remediate if a non-compliant configuration is detected.

 Read [this blog](https://jupiterone.com/blog/solving-for-endpoint-compliance-in-a-cloud-first-landscape) for more on our journey in solving endpoint compliance in a cloud-first landscape.